nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `delete 2` deletes the 2nd student in EdRecord.
+* `list` followed by `delete 2` deletes the 2nd student shown in the list.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find Betsy` command.

 #### Listing all students: `list`

-Shows a list of all students in the current module matching the specified tags or list of all students in the current module if no tags are specified.
+Shows a list of all students in the current module, or shows all students in all modules if no module is being selected.

+Format: `list`

 #### Locating students by name: `find`